 - Stainless steel plunger prevents ground beans from escaping when the coffee is poured.

 For me, a French coffee press is a good investment if you want to enjoy great-tasting coffee without breaking the bank.
-It is also environmentally friendly; no electricity required to operate and no need for a paper filter.
-You just put in the coffee grounds, add hot water, wait for 4 minutes, push down the plunger to the bottom of the glass, then voila, you’ve made yourself a fresh brew.
+It is also environmentally friendly; no electricity is required to operate, and no need for a paper filter.
+You just put in the coffee grounds, add hot water, wait for 4 minutes, push down the plunger to the bottom of the glass, and then voila, you’ve made yourself a fresh brew.